lucy03-03/Customer-Shopping-Trends/README.md

 ## Final Strategy
 - Invest in campaigns and banners featuring dresses, blouses, shoes, jewelry with  female-centric messaging like comfort, elegance and affordable.
 - Offer free shipping and sale-off campaigns targeted to female segments, especially during Spring and Fall.
+- Promote 5-10% discount on bundled products purchases during sale period and promotional campaign.
-- Highlight paypal, credit card and cash in visible check out methods on website and app.
+- Highlight paypal, credit card and cash in checkout payment methods on website and app.